 President of the Writers’ Guild, a playwright and political commentator.
 His plays have covered historical and contemporary themes, including the National Front (Destiny), the end of Communism (The shape of the table, Pentecost, T’) multiculturalism (P’) and nationalism (T’).
 He established a Playwriting Programme at the University of Birmingham, where he was appointed professor in 1995.

-Teaches in the School of Media, Film and Music at the University of Sussex.
+Senior Lecturer in Media and Communications at Goldsmiths College, the University of London.
 He has written extensively on the media and social change, with particular reference to Iran and to racism and Islamophobia in the UK.
 He is author of Iranian Media: the paradox of modernity (Routledge, 2010) and co-author, of Blogistan with Annabelle Sreberny (I.B.
 Tauris, 2010).

 An HR specialist, operating on a part-time, self-employed consultancy basis, having spent forty years in a variety of public services jobs, focused essentially on organisation change, community development and tackling institutional discrimination and exclusion.
 He is a former Local Government Chief Executive and former Executive Chair of the Commission for Racial Equality.
 He is currently an Independent Crossbench member of the House of Lords and the Chair of Kick it Out, the internationally acclaimed campaign to kick racism out of football.